TimeEval/TimeEval/README.md

 #### Registering datasets

 TimeEval comes with its own collection of benchmark datasets (**currently not included**, download them [from our website](https://hpi-information-systems.github.io/timeeval-evaluation-paper/notebooks/Datasets.html)).
-They can directly be used using the dataset manager `Datasets`:
+They can directly be used using the dataset manager `DatasetManager`:

 ```python
 from pathlib import Path